Everything you need to know about July and August rail industrial action

 - Transport for Wales

-Southeastern: no impact expected from Aslef strike; RMT strike days will see much reduced services, with links only from London Victoria to Bromley South, London Bridge to Dartford and Sevenoaks and London St Pancras International and reduced service hours.
+Southeastern: RMT strike days will see much reduced services, with links only from London Victoria to Bromley South, London Bridge to Dartford and Sevenoaks and London St Pancras International to Ashford International, Canterbury and Ramsgate, with reduced service hours.

+Southern: A reduced timetable will operate on all days of industrial action, but largely with normal hours.

+Gatwick Express: Cancelled on all days of industrial action, but alternative Southern services are available (and are much cheaper).

-Southern/Great Northern/Thameslink: During the Aslef overtime ban, an emergency timetable with fewer services will run.
-The Thameslink core between London Bridge and St Pancras will be closed.
+Thameslink: The Thameslink core between London Bridge and St Pancras International will be closed during all industrial action.

-On Great Northern train will run regularly from London Kings Cross to Cambridge and Kings Lynn.
-Peterborough and Letchworth get peak hour services only.“Services will be busier than usual, especially in peak hours.
-It’s likely you will need to queue and you may not be able to board your chosen service.
-You should allow extra time for your journey.”

-On RMT strike days, a reduced service will run between 7am and 7pm.
+On RMT strike days, a much-reduced service will run between 7am and 7pm.

+During the Aslef overtime ban, an emergency timetable with fewer services will operate.

 Southwestern: Reduced services during Aslef overtime ban, skeleton network on RMT strike days: London Waterloo to Guildford, Southampton, Ascot and Hampton Court.
 All other lines closed.